Telugu cinema: Rise of pan-Indian cinema

+Expanding global distribution

-Athadu was released with 6 prints in United States and was distributed by Vishnu Mudda and Soma Kancherla of Crown DVD distribution company in San Jose, Dallas, Detroit, Virginia, New Jersey, Atlanta, Chicago, Los Angeles, Boston, Minneapolis, Phoenix at Arizona and also in centers like Lowell at Massachusetts, MA, Tulsa at Oklahoma, West Virginia, Springfield, Boulder at Colorado and Corpus Christi at South Texas.
+Athadu was released with six prints in United States and was distributed by Vishnu Mudda and Soma Kancherla of Crown DVD distribution company in San Jose, Dallas, Detroit, Virginia, New Jersey, Atlanta, Chicago, Los Angeles, Boston, Minneapolis, Phoenix at Arizona and also in centers like Lowell at Massachusetts, MA, Tulsa at Oklahoma, West Virginia, Springfield, Boulder at Colorado and Corpus Christi at South Texas.
 Because of the demand, another print was imported from India for screening.
 The film's first screening in USA happened at Cine Plaza 13 at North Bergen on the night of 11 August 2005.
 At Connecticut, a special screening was conducted on 19 August 2005.
 Initially one show was planned but because of the demand another show was screened.
-There at the theater, a turn out of 442 people was observed which included standing audience for 434 seats and about 60 could not be accommodated.
+There at the theatre, a turn out of 442 people was observed which included standing audience for 434 seats and about 60 could not be accommodated.
 Apart from USA, the film released in selected screens in United Kingdom, Singapore, Germany and Australia.

 Bommarillu was released worldwide with 72 prints.
 Owing to its success, the number of reels grew to about hundred.
 It collected a distributors share of ₹5 crore in its opening week in India.
 Released in six major metros in the United States, the film collected $73,200 (then approximately ₹0.3 crore) within the first four days of screening.
 A 2006 survey conducted by a popular entertainment portal in the United States revealed that the film was watched by an Indian expatriate population of 65,000, which generated a revenue of ₹3 crore at that time.
 A cumulative gross revenue for the film was reported to be ₹25 crore including ₹3.5 crore from overseas, the largest for any Telugu film at that time.
 Owing to this path breaking trade, the film was remade into Tamil, Bengali, Oriya and Urdu/Hindi.